IOxCyber/Linux-octo/IdentifyFileSystem&Devices14.md

 - Paravirtualized storage, the first partition is the /dev/vda1 & so on..
 - NVMe[^2] storage devices, first disk is the /dev/nvme0n1p1.
 - To display an overview of local and remote file-system devices, disk-filesystem: `df with -h or -H`
-- For more detailed information about a specific directory tree space: `du with -h and -H`
+- For Disk Usage: `du with -h and -H`

 ## Mount & Unmount a device:
 - To access the file system on a removable storage device, you must mount the storage device.